 "Thanks so much, Angela.
 You're the best," I said, hugging her.
 She knew me so well; she didn't spend any money on me, other than buying beads that she would have used sometime anyway.
 It was times like these that I truly and deep down appreciated our friendship.

 After everyone left, Mom and I began cleaning up.
 We cleaned up the table and put the leftover snacks away in the fridge.
 After ten minutes of straightening-up the living room and kitchen, Mom handed me a thirteen-gallon garbage sack, loaded with paper plates, cups, napkins, and coke bottles.
 "Take this out to the dumpster," she told me.

 "But, Mom it's…" dark outside, I wanted to say.

 "Fine," I mumbled.
 I slipped on my tennis shoes and yanked the flashlight out of a cabinet, glancing out the window as I did.
 I gave an internal groan.
 It was 11:00 at night in March.
 I was happy that it was mild outside; unlike the northern states, Texas wasn't in the middle of a cold spell.
 Warm as it may have seemed, though, it was still pitch black outside.

 I got that queasy feeling in my stomach as I stood facing the back door.
 Nothing will happen.
 Nothing will happen.
 Nothing will…

 My heart was hammering at the thought of not being able to see out there.
-I would only be exposed for twenty-five, maybe thirty seconds, but still…
+I would only be exposed for a minute, but still…

 It's Dark outside.